 Some patients can develop abnormal behavior with adverse consequences related to opioid use, otherwise known as addiction.
 This is a separate condition from pain and is treated by specialists in Addiction Medicine.

 The most important thing to remember is there is always hope for relief from pain.
 Ongoing research and evolving technologies continue to create new opportunities for pain management.
-The experts at UPMC Pinnacle will assist you in finding the best care to decrease your pain and suffering, regardless of the cause or severity of your condition.
+The experts at UPMC in central Pa. will assist you in finding the best care to decrease your pain and suffering, regardless of the cause or severity of your condition.
 Learn more about our pain management services by visiting us online.

 UPMC Central Pa.
 Portal provides patients across the central Pennsylvania region with secure access to their health information.
 It is the fastest way to send a message to your doctor, refill prescriptions, get test results, and schedule and manage appointments, including video visits.Log-In or Sign Up Today